HKU-BAL/ClairS-TO/README.md

   --qual_cutoff_unphaseable_region INT
                         If set, variants called in unphaseable regions with >INT will be tagged as PASS, or LowQual otherwise.
 Supersede by `--qual`.
   --panel_of_normals FILENAMES
                         The path of the panel of normals (PoNs) used for tagging non-somatic variants.
 Split by ',' if using multiple PoNs.
-Default: 'gnomad.r2.1.af-ge-0.001.sites.vcf.gz,dbsnp.b138.non-somatic.sites.vcf.gz,1000g-pon.sites.vcf.gz'.
+Default: 'gnomad.r2.1.af-ge-0.001.sites.vcf.gz,dbsnp.b138.non-somatic.sites.vcf.gz,1000g-pon.sites.vcf.gz,CoLoRSdb.GRCh38.v1.1.0.deepvariant.glnexus.af-ge-0.001.vcf.gz'.
   --panel_of_normals_require_allele_matching BOOLEANS
                         Use together with `--panel_of_normals`.
 Whether to require allele matching for each PoN.
 Split by ',' if using multiple PoNs.
-Default: 'True,True,False'.
+Default: 'True,True,False,False'.
   --snv_output_prefix PATH_PREFIX
                         Prefix for SNV output VCF filename.
 Default: snv.
   --indel_output_prefix PATH_PREFIX
                         Prefix for Indel output VCF filename.
 Default: indel.
   --call_indels_only_in_these_regions BED_FN
                         Call Indel only in the provided regions.
 Supersede by `--bed_fn`.
 To call Indel in the whole genome, input a BED covering the whole genome.
-Default: 'GRCh38Chr1-22XY_excludedGIABStratifV3.3AllDifficultRegions_includedCMRGv1.0.bed'
   --do_not_print_nonsomatic_calls
                         Do not print those non-somatic variants tagged by `--panel_of_normals`.
 ```